ME3-HECM/final-project-tomas-thomas/README.md

 ```
 The buggy first reverses half a unit back, does a 180 and then reverses back into the wall to ensure a perpendicular allignment.
 This works if the robot has hit a wall or if its just gone too far on a straight.
 The buggy then goes forward the total distance it has travelled before.

-The buggy then reverses half a unit to return to the center of the square from which it exits the maze_search while(1) loop.
+The buggy reverses half a unit to return to the center of the square from which it exits the maze_search while(1) loop.
 We have tested this extensively and a video is provided at the end of the read.me

-### maze_return
+### **maze_return**
 Maze return is very similar to maze_search function however instead of reading colour values it reads the Operation_history array in reverse.
 Numerous if statements then determine what movements the buggy does to return to its starting position.

 ```